Intelligent Links

 For IL-Payment:

-When you pre-fill fields via the generated link, dynamic fields will still be editable.
+When you pre-fill fields via the generated link, the fields will still be editable by default.
 You can decide if you want to make them read-only for your payers with the read_only parameter.
+You can use this parameter for:

 For IL-Gateway: